Objective: To learn about our Onshape integration.

 Progressive Lifecycle Status System

-Duro's Change Order, Approval and Release workflow is built on top of Onshape's Default Release Workflow (shown below).
+Duro's Release Workflows are built on top of Onshape's Default Release Workflow (shown below).